Bambi Linn

-De Mille used her again as Louise in Carousel (1945), for which she earned a Theatre World Award.
+De Mille used her again in Carousel (1945) as Louise, the daughter who gets slapped causing her father's return to purgatory, for which she earned a Theatre World Award.
 Linn repeated the role in the 1957 revival at City Center.
 Her other Broadway credits include the title role in Alice in Wonderland (1947) and Blanche in I Can Get It for You Wholesale (1962).
 Linn, who was a guest soloist with American Ballet Theatre, continued making occasional stage appearances until the early 1980s.